 Fashion Studies and Biography, Autobiography, and Memoir

-A student could propose a track that focused on the business of fashion and the role of the individual in the production of modern day fashion from a biographical and business perspective.
+A student could propose a concentration that focused on the business of fashion and the role of the individual in the production of modern day fashion from a biographical and business perspective.
 Many major fashion lines are linked to brands focused on individual designers (e.g., Alexander McQueen, Tom Ford, Stella McCartney).
 The student could choose courses that would help explore the relationship of the lives of individual designers to the brands and business practices that are built using their images.

 Visit the GC Mina Rees Library's Liberal Studies Research Guide.

 Students' contact for Individualized Studies research is reference librarian Alycia Sellie.